Naomi Hobson: Career

 Hobson began her artistic career in 2007.

 From 2013 until (?) she has held a solo exhibition each year.
-A first ever solo exhibition, I am Yikan, took its name from her indigenous name, and was an exploration of self identity through bright layers of color and depictions of the landscape of Cape York.
+A first ever solo exhibition, I am Yikan, took its name from her indigenous name, and was an exploration of self identity through bright layers of colour and depictions of the landscape of Cape York.
 The exhibition at Alcaston Gallery in Fitzroy, was a sold out show and it was opened by Minister Tony Burke who was at the time the Minister for Arts.
 The exhibition ran from 4 to 28 June 2013.
 Naomi Hobson is a regular exhibitor at the Cairns Indigenous Art Fair.

 In 2018 her first international exhibition, New Beginnings, was held in Singapore's Redot Fine Art Gallery.

 Hobson is represented by two galleries, the Redot Art Gallery in Singapore and the Vivien Anderson Gallery in Melbourne.

 Style, media and themes

 Hobson is a visual artist who works in a range of media, including painting, photography and ceramics.
 She is known for her contemporary artworks full of vibrant colour and dynamic intricate shapes which imitate nature.
 Hobson paints her father's country of the East coastal regions of Cape York Northern Queensland.
 Hobson's visual art is an abstract interpretation of her culture and the social and political history of her family and the ancestors before her.
 She lives and works in the small township of Coen (population 300), where her family connection is strong.
 The geographical features of the region including the contours of the McIlwraith Range, the ocean and waterways are prominent in her paintings.